 The admission procedure is structured as follows:

 1. The submission of the registration form to the admission procedure completed digitally together with all required documents.

 2. Once registration is completed, the admitted candidates are invited for an aptitude assessment regarding their creative and artistic skills.
-They are required to submit a portfolio and a motivation letter (till 2.4.2019).
+They are required to submit a portfolio and a motivation letter (until 31 March 2020).
 More details will be announced in the invitation to the assessment.

 Twenty candidates are generally accepted in the Master of Fine Arts program, which begins in September.

 Applicable for the admission process are the «Studien- und Prüfungsordnung der Bachelor- und Master-Studiengänge der Hochschule für Gestaltung und Kunst Fachhochschule Nordwestschweiz», as well as «Studienreglement des Master-Studiengangs Fine Arts».